kpielacki/whats-a-creel-aes/README.md

 ## About
 This is the source code of the AES series created by What's a Creel.
-The video series can be found [here](https://www.youtube.com/watch?v=K2Xfm0-owS4).
+The video series can be found [here](https://www.youtube.com/watch?v=K3Xfm0-owS4).
 I do **not** take credit for this and I'm only posting it since it was requested in the comment section.
 However, I did implement the decryption portion and added a bit more context on what some of these functions do.
-As mentioned in the beginning of the series this should **not** be used in any implementation and is for the sake of understanding the inner workings of AES.

 I tried to reorganize some of the code in a way that still closely resembles the original.
 It should be noted this is for ECE AES-128.
 For larger bit keys